Developer-Sanctuary/Constitution/README.md

 1. Elections must be free and fair and should take place on the 17th, unless stated otherwise in certain scenarios specified in other sections of this document.

-2. Elections can be conducted in any method if there is an independent observer to ensure no election interference from the government in power or any voters.
+2. Elections can be conducted in any method if there is an independent observer (Go to Article III Section VI) to ensure no election interference from the government in power or any voters.

 3. Election interference can include voting multiple times, ballot stuffing, deleting votes, changing votes, voting with alternative accounts, and pressurising individuals.